hypervillain/prismic-module/docs/configuration.md

 By default, it will load the link resolver from `~/app/prismic/html-serializer.js`, you can customize this path directly or give a function.

+### `disableGenerator`

+- Type: `Boolean`
+- Default: `false`

+By default and if `apiOptions.routes` is defined, the module will call a hook before generate and fetch your repository urls.
+Set to `false` if you want to disable this behaviour.

 ## Kitchen Sink

 `nuxt.config.js`: